mattermost-community/mattermost-app-zendesk/README.md

 Mattermost Server Setup

-To allow the Mattermost server to communicate with a Zendesk cloud instance, you must expose your local mattermost instance via a tool such as ngrok.io.
-Set the `MM_SERVICESETTINGS_SITEURL` environment variable to this exposed URL and restart your mattermost server.
-You can ensure the url is correct via `System Console` > `ENVIRONMENT` > `Web Server` > `Site URL`
+To allow the Mattermost server to communicate with a Zendesk cloud instance, your Mattermost instance needs to be exposed to the internet via a tool such as [ngrok.io](https://ngrok.io).
+The Mattermost server then needs to be configured to use the exposed address.
+You can set it in the system console at `System Console` > `ENVIRONMENT` > `Web Server` > `Site URL`, or set the `MM_SERVICESETTINGS_SITEURL` environment variable.
+You'll need to restart your Mattermost server after you change the Site URL.
+You can ensure the URL is correct by clicking "Test Live URL" in the system console page mentioned above.

 To install Zendesk in a development environment: